SlavovLab/DART-ID/README.md

 The DART-ID code goal is to make the process as simple as possible.
 Run ```dart_id```, point it at the inputs, and expect an additional PEP_new column at the end.
 There are still some parameters that you will need to tweak manually as the default settings have not been fully generalized yet.

+The bottom of this document contains links to an example configuration file and data that you can use to test the installation and performance of DART-ID.

 # Installation

 ```